rubyonrailsfourbook/book/10-posts-comments/05-check-comments-for-spam.markdown

 * What planet do you live on?
 * What color is grass?

-This method sounds great since it doesn’t require people to waste several attempts to guess extremely distorted as discussed above.
+This method sounds great since it doesn't require people to waste several attempts to guess extremely distorted as discussed above.
 How ever there are some draw backs to this approach.
 The first issue is that it can broken be broken by